Lincoln, England: Sport

 Sincil Bank, home of Lincoln City F.C.

 Lincoln's professional football team is Lincoln City FC, nicknamed "The Imps", which plays at the Sincil Bank stadium on the southern edge of the city.
 The collapse of ITV Digital, which owed Lincoln City FC more than £100,000, in 2002 saw the team faced with bankruptcy, but it was saved by a fund-raising venture among fans, which returned ownership of the club to them, where it has remained since.
 The club was the first to be relegated from the English Football League, when automatic relegation to the Football Conference was introduced from the 1986–87 season.
 Lincoln City regained its league place at the first attempt and held onto it until the 2010–11 season, when it was again relegated to the Football Conference.

 Lincoln City was the first club managed by Graham Taylor, who went on to manage the England national football team from 1990 to 1993.
 He was at Lincoln City from 1972 to 1977, during which time the club won promotion from the Fourth Division as champions in 1976.
 The club also won the Football League Division Three North title on three separate occasions, a joint record.
-Its most successful era was in the early 1980s, winning promotion from the Fourth Division in 1981 and narrowly missing promotion to the Second Division in the two years that followed.
-It reached the quarter-finals of the FA Cup in 2017, beating several teams in the top two tiers of English football before being defeated by Arsenal.
-More recently Lincoln City won Football League Two in the 2018–2019 season and the EFL Trophy in 2018.
-It is currently managed by Michael Skubala.
+It enjoyed success in the early 1980s, winning promotion from the Fourth Division in 1981 and narrowly missing promotion to the Second Division in the two years that followed.

+The club is currently enjoying what many perceive to be a golden era, having won four trophies since 2017.
+Under Danny Cowley the club achieved promotion from the National League in the 2016-17 season, whilst also becoming the first non-league side to reach the quarter-finals of the FA Cup in 103 years, beating several teams in the top two tiers of English football before being defeated by Arsenal.
+The club then won the EFL Trophy in 2017–18, Football League Two in the 2018–2019 season, and League One in 2025–26 with 103 points - the second-highest total in division history.
+The club is currently managed by Tom Shaw and Chris Cohen, and is the only side in the English professional game to have joint head coaches.

 Lincoln is also home to Lincoln United FC, Lincoln Moorlands Railway FC and Lincoln Griffins Ladies FC.

 Lincoln hosts other sports facilities such American football's Lincolnshire Bombers, which plays in the BAFA National Leagues, the Lincolnshire Bombers Roller Girls, the Imposters Rollergirls, and hosts Lincoln Rowing centre on the River Witham.
 Lindum Hockey Club plays in the north of the city.
 Since 1956 the city has played host to the Lincoln Grand Prix one-day cycle race, which for some 30 years has used a city-centre finishing circuit incorporating the challenging 1-in-6 cobbled ascent of Michaelgate.
 Since 2013 the city has had a professional wrestling promotion and training academy, Lincoln Fight Factory Wrestling.
 The Lincoln Lions rugby union team has been playing since 1902.